sebastianj1w/SE100_HWK/pros&cons.md

 #### 2. Support of big companies

 With **Facebook's promotion**, learning React can bring more dividends in technology and resources than Vue.

+___

+## Ending

+I didn't have enough time to fully learn Vue, and because I have no experience with other frameworks, Vue seemed almost entirely superior to bare JS, which led to the fact that the feeling was very personal.
+I would like to learn Vue and React more in next days and try to improve this file if I had time.